AgnosPCB/documentation/docs/Installation_process.md

 UNIT UNDER INSPECTION (orange): this is the image of the panel to be inspected.
 Can be loaded using the LOAD icon (from the inspection area)
 Magnification area: this frame will display, the same areas of the REFERENCE, INSPECTED and RESULT circuit/panels.
 Move the mouse to check different zones of the circuit.
 Use the mouse’s wheel to modify the zoom magnification.

-## USING YOUR PC : INSTALLATION PROCESS
+## Using your pc: installation processs

 **PC System recommended Requirements**